About Quakers and Quaker Education

 The Atlanta Friends Meeting was organized in 1943.
 In addition to providing a gathering place for Friends, the Meetinghouse was initially one of the few sites in the city available for interracial meetings and education.
 Although the school is a separate nonprofit institution, Meeting members are active on the Board of Trustees and offer guidance and support to the school in many ways.

 An important part of the school week is the Silent Meeting, based on the Quaker tradition of meeting corporately in reflective silent worship, where the community gathers in silence to attend to the inner Light.
 The belief of Friends that individuals must find their own way leads to respect for the faith of everyone.
 Occurring each Friday morning, Silent Meeting is a time to reflect upon experience, seek truth and share thoughts with one another.
 Students and teachers, along with parents and other guests who wish to attend, sit quietly in the Community Meeting Room.
 Students learn to listen inwardly to their own thoughts.
 If they wish, they may break the silence to share a personal belief or insight with the group.
 Over time, students come to value Silent Meeting as a peaceful time in which to think about the values and ideals that shape our lives.

-Elementary school students are grouped in one-and-a-half to two-year age spans rather than by grade level.
-Multiage classes make it easier for teachers to create a noncompetitive, supportive learning environment and provide opportunities for children to make new friends each year, keeping old friendships on the playground and in after-school activities.
-Lastly, in multiage groups, younger children learn from the older children and older children have an opportunity to take on a leadership role and share their knowledge.
+Multiage classes for Pre-K and Kindergarten students make it easier for teachers to create a noncompetitive, supportive learning environment and provide opportunities for children to make friendships according to their developmental needs, which do not always align by age in the 4/5 year old class.
+Also, in multiage groups, younger children learn from the older children and older children have an opportunity to take on a leadership role and share their knowledge.